 The changing nature of commerce has forced shoppers to buy whatever brands are available which, more often than not, leads them online.
 Vox Media noted that 88% of consumers tried at least one new brand during the pandemic.
 With many companies lagging in eCommerce, consumers opened their pocketbooks to firms big and small.

-The new consumer behaviour exposed early winners and losers.
+The new consumer behavior exposed early winners and losers.
 During the pandemic, companies more heavily focused on eCommerce and direct-to-consumer sales have seen impressive results, according to DigitalCommerce360.
 In particular, brands that aggressively engaged in online marketing saw their sales grow 70% compared to a 42% decrease with brands that curtailed their marketing efforts.

 The potential for unbelievable profits sent Nike Inc. on a new path.
 Despite a poor first-quarter, Nike reported a 75% increase in digital sales.
 The results drove Nike’s management to change leadership and invest deeper into a direct-to-consumer strategy.
-Nike Inc. announced that it would reorganise management to grow D2C, navigate its partnerships, and create long-term profitability.
+Nike Inc. announced that it would reorganize management to grow D2C, navigate its partnerships, and create long-term profitability.
 Yes, digital sales increased, comprising 30% of revenue with a goal of 50% of Nike’s sales in the future.
 The change accompanies Nike’s ambitious measure to open 150 to 200 new, smaller footprint stores in North America, which give customers a more intimate shopping experience along with their mobile presence.

 The longer the crisis lasts, the more eCommerce will overshadow traditional sales channels.
 Though leaders watched their forecasts change soon after 2020 began, the unexpected shift yields new possibilities.
 The trends for 2021 promise a continued focus on eCommerce.